intel/llvm/sycl/doc/SYCL_compiler_and_runtime_design.md

 #### Device code outlining

-Here is code example of the SYCL program demonstrates complier outlining
+Here is a code example of a SYCL program that demonstrates compiler outlining
 work:

 ```C++